DavidTurland/script2ansible/Developers.md

 # TODO
+General/common
 - [ ] Nailing down push, vs pull logic
 - [ ] sub roles in slack (webserver.main, webserver.failover)

 Bash
-- [ ] Variables: define and/or interpret
+- [ ] Variables: define and/or interpret/template
 - [ ] Environment Variables
 - [x] Parse for loops
 - [ ] Parse while loops
-- [ ] support for new pragmas to guide translation
+- [ ] support for new pragmas to guide translation (unlikely)

 Perl

-- [ ] Variables: define and/or interpret
+- [ ] Variables: define and/or interpret/template
 - [ ] Environment Variables
 - [ ] what to do with Perl open,print,close
-- [ ] support for new pragmas to guide translation
+- [ ] support for new pragmas to guide translation (unlikely)

 # Installing Locally for Development